-In line with The United Nations (UN) General Assembly declaring 2023 as the International Year of Millets, the Finance Minister has announced support for post-harvest value addition of millets to enhance domestic consumption, along with support for branding millet products nationally and internationally.
-Notably, India is one of the largest global producers of millets.
+In line with The United Nations (UN) General Assembly declaring 2023 as the International Year of Millets, the Finance Minister has announced support for the post-harvest value addition of millets to enhance domestic consumption, along with support for branding millet products nationally and internationally.
+Notably, India is one of the largest global producers of millet.

-The UN made the announcement in March 2021, recognizing the significance of cultivating this humble crop, especially indigenous varieties, for both nutrition and the livelihoods of family and small-scale farmers.
+The UN made the announcement in March 2021, recognizing the significance of cultivating this humble crop, especially indigenous varieties, for both nutrition and the livelihoods of families and small-scale farmers.
 As a viable and resilient crop for climate-adverse environments, the UN underlines the urgent need to increase awareness of its nutritional benefits and advocate for diversified, balanced, and healthy diets through increased sustainable production and consumption.

 Boost to domestic production of oilseeds

-The Budget assures the implementation of a rationalized and comprehensive scheme to boost domestic production of oilseeds, intending to reduce the country’s dependence on imports.
+The Budget assures the implementation of a rationalized and comprehensive scheme to boost the domestic production of oilseeds, intending to reduce the country’s dependence on imports.

 Nearly two-thirds of India’s oilseed needs depend on imports.
 Until recently, the annual import of edible oil averaged 1.5 crore tons compared to domestic production of close to 80 lakh tons.
 This Budget proposal is in line with the vision for Atma Nirbhar Bharat (self-reliant India), thereby ensuring the edible oil security of the nation.